tpulkit/txt2vid/README.md

       ```
       This runs a callback server on default port of `5000` on the SM.
     * If the SM's port `5000` is publicly accessible, then the callback from resemble can be received
       at `http://localhost:5000`.
-But if SM is inside a network, we need to provide a publicly
+If SM is inside a network, we need to provide a publicly
       accessible port to the resemble for sending voice data.
 One way to do so could be to use
-      `https://ngrok.com` for creating a HTTP tunnel.
+      `https://ngrok.com` for creating an HTTP tunnel.
 Create a ngrok account and
       follow [instructions](https://dashboard.ngrok.com/get-started/setup) to install
       it on your SM.
 Launch tunnel forwarding to local port `5000` where the callback server is
       listening by running: